 David Miller was a member of the New York Army National Guard in September of 2001.
 He spent two weeks at Ground Zero following the attacks.

 In 2005, just three and a half years after being exposed to asbestos at Ground Zero, Miller was diagnosed with mesothelioma.
 Despite his diagnosis, Miller was a vocal advocate for government assistance to benefit 9/11 victims and first responders.

 Sean Callan, a stone mason, worked several blocks from the World Trade Center.
 In the aftermath of the attacks, he assisted fleeing workers, steering them to a secure site.
 Later, Callan volunteered at Ground Zero for 31 days.

-Two years later, Callan was diagnosed with mesothelioma, most likely related to asbestos exposure at Ground Zero.
+Two years later, Callan was diagnosed with mesothelioma, potentially related to asbestos exposure at Ground Zero.

 Ernie Vallebuona, a former NYPD detective, joined other police officers and emergency workers to help at Ground Zero following the attacks.
 Vallebuona was later diagnosed with lymphoma.
 His partner was also diagnosed with a respiratory condition that doctors worry will lead to mesothelioma in the future.

-Every September, we honor the men and women who died because of their sacrifices on September 11, 2001, and during clean-up efforts in the aftermath of the attacks.
-We honor those brave individuals still battling the health effects of 9/11.
-These heroes risked their health, and in some cases, their lives to protect others in the face of a terrorist attack.
+These heroes risked their health and their lives to protect others in the face of a terrorist attack.
 For their continued sacrifices, we remain truly grateful.